Bill-Software-Engineer-85/URL-path-shortening/README.md

 # URL Shortener Project

 This project is a URL shortener web application similar to Bitly or TinyURL.
 It allows users to create shortened URLs, manage them, and view statistics about their usage.
-The project is divided into three main components:
+The project is divided into four main components:

 - **Backend**: An Express-based RESTful API that handles URL shortening, redirection, and statistics.
 - **Slug Service**: A microservice responsible for generating unique slugs for shortened URLs.
 - **Frontend**: A React application that provides a user interface to interact with the URL shortener.
-- **database**: Schema definition for the postgres database.
+- **Database**: A simple database created in Postgres to store shortened URL.

 ## Prerequisites